 About the Behavior Flow report

-The Behavior Flow report visualizes the path users traveled from one Page or Event to the next.
+The Behavior Flow report visualizes the path users traveled from one page or Event to the next.
 This report can help you discover what content keeps users engaged with your site.
-Use the view type selector at the top of the report to see user movement between Pages, Content Groupings, Events, or both Pages and Events.
+The Behavior Flow report can also help identify potential content issues.In this article:

 How to use the Behavior Flow report